HarvardURC/Pacbot/README.md

 The rules for PacBot and helpful images can be found at our website: https://harvardrobotics.com/pacbots

-Codebases for each successive year can be found in the '2017-2018', '2018-2019', and '2019-2020' folders.
-Each year contains the code for the game engine (in 'gameEngine') and code for the Harvard robot (in 'botCode').
+Codebase for 2021-2022 can be found in the ***master*** branch.
+Codesbases for past years can be found in their respective branches.

+The current Pacman game code can be found in 'src/gameEngine'.
+The README there describes how to run the game.

+The code for the Harvard robotics team's bot can be found in the 'src/botCode' folder (if you're looking for inspiration).

 General design info about our previous robots can be found in the 'Public Designs' folder.